Turin Italy – When To Go and What To See

 Palazzina di Caccia of Stupinigi

 Palazzo Stupiniggi is a remarkable hunting residence with a beautiful façade and unmistakable branding – a lovely deer.
-This is my personal favorite amongst the palaces I have seen in Turin.
+This is my personal favourite amongst the palaces I have seen in Turin.
 Its simple, clean and harmonic design is far more sophisticated than the architectural styles used for residences with similar purposes in the Loire Valley.

 Places like these make me feel like a princess 👑 The Galleria Grande or also known as the Galleria di Diana is the heart of Venaria Palace situated in a close vicinity of Turin.
 This palace was used as a spring residence and now, after 9 years of restauration, becomes one of the favourite places to visit in the region. 🏰 @italiait #whenwomantravelsinItaly #darlingescapes #sheisnotlost #GirlsWhoTravel #TheTravelWomen #WeAreTravelGirls #imtb #theculturetrip